webdiscus/html-bundler-webpack-plugin/README.md

 }
 ```

-Add the `?inline` query to the source filename which you want inline:
+Add the `?inline` query to the source filename which you want to inline:
 ```html
 <html>
   <head>